Equivariant localization and completion in cyclic homology and derived loop spaces: Introduction

+and similarly when replacing $HH$ with its cyclic variants $HC, HN,$ and $HP$. \end{cor} Note that since the formation of periodic cyclic homology involves a colimit, this is not automatic in that case.
+The fact that $X$ is smooth gives us a cohomological boundedness of Hochschild homology, which is essential in establishing the above result.

-After identifying the completed derived loop spaces over a central character $z$, we are interested in identifying this completion with analytic cohomology via an analogue of the Atiyah-Segal completion theorem in the setting of periodic cyclic homology.
-The following theorem is a consequence of Proposition \ref{StackCoh} and Theorem \ref{FormalUni}. \begin{theorem} Let $X/G$ be a global quotient stack where $X$ is an algebraic space.
+After identifying the completed derived loop spaces over a central character $z$, we are interested in identifying this completion with de Rham cohomology via an analogue of the Atiyah-Segal completion theorem in the setting of periodic cyclic homology.
+The following theorem is a consequence of Proposition \ref{StackCoh} and Theorem \ref{FormalUni}. \begin{theorem}[Atiyah-Segal completion for periodic cyclic homology] Let $X/G$ be a global quotient stack where $X$ is an algebraic space.
 Then, there is an equivalence

+where $C^\bullet_{dR}(X/G; k)$ denotes the derived de Rham cohomology, and $\widehat{\otimes}^!$ indicates completion with respect to the coarsest topology induced by the derived Hodge filtration and $u$-adic filtration on respective tensor factors. \end{theorem}

+When $k=\C$, applying a generalization of the main theorem of \cite{Bh:DDR} to geometric stacks, we can identify Tate functions on formal loop spaces with Betti cohomology. \begin{cor} Let $X/G$ be a finite type global quotient stack over $k=\C$, where $X$ is an algebraic space.
+Then, there is an equivalence

+where $C^\bullet_{dR}(X^{an}/G^{an}; \C)$ denotes de Rham cohomology of the analytification and $\widehat{\otimes}^!$ indicates completion with respect to the coarsest topology induced by the Hodge filtration in the Cartan model for equivariant cohomology and $u$-adic filtration on respective tensor factors. \end{cor}

-\end{theorem} We apply the main theorem of \cite{Bh:DDR} (or more precisely, a forthcoming sequel which extends the results to Artin stacks) to identify Tate functions on formal loop spaces with Betti cohomology in Proposition \ref{StackCoh}.
-A further difficulty is that the fiber in $\LL(X/G)$ over $[e] \in G//G$ does not just contain formal loops but also unipotent loops.
-This is the main technical hurdle; in Theorem \ref{FormalUni} we show that this difference vanishes after applying the Tate construction. \begin{theorem} For $X$ a quasicompact algebraic space acted on by an affine algebraic group $G$, the pullback functor on derived global functions induces an isomorphism
+The main technical hurdle in the proof of the theorem is that the fiber of $\LL(X/G)$ over $[e] \in G//G$ does not just contain formal loops but also unipotent loops.
+In Theorem \ref{FormalUni} we show that this difference vanishes after applying the Tate construction. \begin{theorem} For $X$ a quasicompact algebraic space acted on by an affine algebraic group $G$, the pullback functor on derived global functions induces an isomorphism

 In particular, if $U$ is a unipotent group, then the pullback functor induces an equivalence

 \end{theorem}